nick-ng/poe-map-team/story-route/4-player-part-2.md

 ## Act 10

 Area Level: 64 - 67
 Character level: 58 - 74
 Passives from Quests: 3 (24)

 - Runner go to roof top, TP and start Bannon event
   - All save Bannon and talk to him
-- Runner go to Ravaged Square WP > Torched Courts > Desecrated Chamber
+- Runner go to Ravaged Square WP > Torched Courts > Desecrated Chamber > Tag Boss and TP
-- ## Second runner warp to Ravaged Square WP > Ossuary > Trial TP
+- Second runner warp to Ravaged Square WP > Ossuary > Trial TP
-  - Respec
+  - **David** and **Jac** get Trial and replace TP
+  - Second runner run to Elixir of Allure and TP
+  - **David** and **Jac** get Elixir
+- Second runner get Control Blocks WP
+- All kill Avarius and get Staff